danbates2/emonDC/README.md

 Onboard | External

 ###### Terminations for Onboard Shunts
-- 10.16mm Pitch Terminal Block Connector, such as https://uk.farnell.com/2668653
+- 10.16mm Pitch Terminal Block Connector, such as [this](https://uk.farnell.com/2668653).
-- 7.62mm Pitch Terminal Block Connector, such as https://uk.farnell.com/2579818
+- 7.62mm Pitch Terminal Block Connector, such as [this](https://uk.farnell.com/2579818).
 - 5mm ring terminal bolted termination.
+Ring terminal outer-diameter not exceeding 11.5mm.

 ###### Terminations for External Shunts
-- Any of the above, 7.62mm Pitch Terminal Block recommended.
+- Any of the above, 7.62mm Pitch Terminal Block recommended for simplicity.

 ###### Power Supply Options
 - 5.08mm or 5.00mm Pitch terminal block for 5V direct input.
-- Buck regulator module mounting, made compatible with cheap modules on ebay, or my own modules sold for a bit more.
+- Buck regulator module mounting, made compatible with [LM2596 modules on ebay](https://github.com/danbates2/emonDC/blob/master/images/LM2596_dc-dc_buck_module.jpg), or my own modules sold for a bit more.
+The buck module is jumper connected to one of the current sense channels.

 ###### Module Options
 **I2C modules:**